skeddles/kedboard/README.md

 You can adjust the settings to change the keyboard.
 - **Root Note**: The note that the keyboard is tuned to, the frequency(hertz) of the root note on the lowest octave I've set the default to 60hz because it's the lowest number that can is divisible by 2, 3, and 5 (which results in less decimals for Hertz, which is easier to remember/calculate).
 - **Octaves**: The number of octaves to display on the keyboard.
-With the default frequency, the second octave is roughly C4.
+With the default frequency, oct2 is 240Hz, roughly middle C, and oct4 is decently high note, but you could use 6 or 7 to get as high as a piano.
+If you use a lower root requency, you'll have to add more octaves to get higher notes.
 - **Divisions**: Every key is a based on a ratio of the octaves root frequency.
 This number describes the largest division that should be used to create keys - all divisions up to that number will be used.
 By default it is 5 which gets you 10 keys per octave, using halves, thirds, fourths and fifths.
+If you set it to 12, you will get roughly all the same keys as a standard keyboard (but because of "temperament", they will be slightly off).